ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: samples_to_average

     Specifies the number of samples to average when you take a measurement.
     Increasing the number of samples to average decreases measurement noise but increases the time required to take  a measurement.
-Refer to the NI PXI-4110, NI PXI-4130, NI PXI-4132, or NI PXIe-4154 Averaging topic for  optional attribute settings to improve immunity to certain noise types, or refer to the NI PXIe-4140/4141  DC Noise Rejection, NI PXIe-4142/4143 DC Noise Rejection, or NI PXIe-4144/4145 DC Noise Rejection topic for  information about improving noise immunity for those devices.
+Refer to the NI PXI-4110, NI PXI-4130, NI PXI-4132, or NI PXIe-4154 Averaging topic for  optional property settings to improve immunity to certain noise types, or refer to the NI PXIe-4140/4141  DC Noise Rejection, NI PXIe-4142/4143 DC Noise Rejection, or NI PXIe-4144/4145 DC Noise Rejection topic for  information about improving noise immunity for those devices.
     Default Value:
     NI PXI-4110 or NI PXI-4130—10
     NI PXI-4132—1